cSploit/cSploit.github.io/docs.md

 ##### Is cSploit the same as dSploit ?

-The basic code is the same but I'm continuing the development since dSploit has been oficcially merged into zANTI2.
+The basic code is the same but I'm continuing the development since dSploit has been officially merged into zANTI2.

 -----